Arche Resonance Theory

 Special relativity is recovered from the conservation of total θ-rotation rate at the level of any individual node.
 The Minkowski signature follows from time being identified with θ, which contributes through the imaginary factor i2 = -1.
 Time dilation, length contraction, and the Lorentz factor γ are direct consequences of the Minkowski conservation law.
 The speed of light is the propagation rate of the tiling and the structural conversion factor between proper rotation rate and spatial advancement.
 Massive nodes cannot reach c; photons travel at c because they have no rest-mass content.
 The Lorentz transformation is the relabelling of θ-rotation between frames, with SO(1,3) as the symmetry group of the projected domain.

-The numerical value of c in SI units depends on the dimensional bridge between Archeonic rotation rate and metres per second, an open problem from Section 2.4.
+The numerical value of c in SI units depends on the dimensional bridge between Archeonic rotation rate and metres per second, an open problem within the broader bridge between geometric and SI quantities (Sections 1.5 and 2.4).
 The structural derivation of SR is independent of this dimensional bridge.

 Section 8: Gravity as Tiling Curvature